haveno-dex/haveno/docs/installing.md

 ## Install dependencies

-On Ubuntu: `sudo apt install make wget git git-lfs openjdk-11-jdk`.
+On Ubuntu: `sudo apt install make wget git openjdk-11-jdk`.
 The Monero binaries will be downloaded and verified automatically in the next step.

 ## Build Haveno